 This volume details the concepts and methods used by the U.S. Bureau of Economic Analysis (BEA) to prepare the U.S. International Economic Accounts.
-The 2022 version updates a volume that was released on the BEA website in 2021.
+The 2024 version is the third update, following updates in 2022 and 2023, of a volume that was released on the BEA website in 2021.
 The 2021 volume expanded and updated BEA's previous volume that was published in 2014 and accompanied a comprehensive restructuring of several of the accounts-the most significant change in the structure and presentation of these accounts since 1976.
 The 2014 volume expanded on an earlier 2011 volume by covering the International Investment Position (IIP) Accounts and statistics on the activities of multinational enterprises (AMNE), along with the featured International Transactions Accounts (ITAs).

-This version reflects changes in sources, methods, and statistical presentations introduced in the International Economic Accounts since the release of the 2021 volume.
-The 2022 version includes discussions of a new disaggregation of debt by currency in the IIP Accounts as well as new statistics on the role of special purpose entities in direct investment.
+This version reflects changes in sources, methods, and statistical presentations introduced in the International Economic Accounts since the release of the 2023 volume.